Veri-te™ Resveratrol (Evolva)

 Frequently asked questions about Veri-te™ Resveratrol (Evolva)

-Known drug interactions may include: Anticoagulants (warfarin, DOACs): theoretical antiplatelet effects — monitor closely.
+Possible interactions include: Anticoagulants (warfarin, DOACs): theoretical antiplatelet effects — monitor closely.
 CYP3A4 substrates: theoretical interactions (statins, immunosuppressants, etc.).
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.